top of page

 • If a patient suffering an anaphylactic reaction has a cardiac arrest, is it better to give adrenaline IM rather than wait until someone arrives who can obtain intravenous access and give adrenaline intravenously according to the advanced life support guidelines?"

-Once cardiac arres t occurs it is important to ensure expert help is coming and start cardiopulmonary resuscitation (CPR) immediately.
+Once cardiac arrest occurs it is important to ensure expert help is coming and start cardiopulmonary resuscitation (CPR) immediately.
 Good quality CPR with minimal interruption for other interventions improves the chances of survival from cardiac arrest.
 Once cardiac arrest has occurred intramuscular adrenaline is not beneficial and attempts to give it may interrupt CPR.
 Absorption of adrenaline given by intramuscular injection will not be reliable once cardiac arrest has occurred.
 Advanced life support according to current guidelines should start as soon as possible.

 A standard blue needle (25 mm and 23 G) should be used to inject intramuscular adrenaline.
 The best site for an intramuscular injection of adrenaline for the treatment of an anaphylactic reaction is the anterolateral aspect of the middle third of the thigh.
 The needle needs to be long enough to ensure that the adrenaline is injected into muscle.
 The current Resuscitation Council UK guidance states that a 25 mm length needle is best and suitable for all ages (see Appendix 2).
 In the UK, a standard blue needle (25 mm and 23 G) is therefore best.
-In obese patients a longer needle may be needed (38 mm length).
+In obese patients a longer green needle may be needed (38 mm length).
 The standard orange needle that is most commonly available in the UK is only 16 mm in length.
 This shorter length needle can result in injecting the adrenaline subcutaneously.
 A 25 mm length orange needle is less commonly available.

 • The Resuscitation Council (UK) guidance on anaphylaxis is aimed at healthcare professionals and does not recommend the use of auto-injectors by this group for several reasons such as shelf life, needle length, cost, and dose.
 There is a new product (Emerade) which appears to address some of these issues.
 What is the Council’s position on the use of Emerade by any healthcare professional?"

 The decision whether to use Emerade adrenaline auto-injector, another brand of auto-injector, or an ampoule, needle and syringe is a local decision.
 The decision should factor in the ease of implementation and the likelihood of anaphylaxis.
+However the UK guidelines advise that healthcare professionals should use ampoule, needle and 1ml syringe and give the appropriate dose.
+Be rescue real and have a draw up kit ready.
+Check out our first aid shop.

 • Why does the guideline recommend giving repeat doses of intramuscular adrenaline every 5 minutes, when the manufacturers of adrenaline auto-injectors recommend a longer interval (10-15 minutes) between doses?"